Minimum Kernel Discrepancy Estimators: Open Research Directions

 where for simplicity here we assume that $\Theta = \mathbb{R}^p$ and $\Sigma \succ 0$, and we use $F_\cdot$ notation to denote the cumulative probability distribution, here of a chi-squared distribution with $p$ degrees of freedom, $\chi_p^2$.
 However, at finite sample sizes $n$, the coverage of these confidence sets could be far from the notional $100\gamma\%$ due to the variance of the plug-in estimators $\Sigma_n$ and $\Gamma_n$ for $\Sigma$ and $\Gamma$.
 This problem is exacerbated when $\theta$ is high-dimensional, since these matrices are of dimension $p \times p$ where $p = \text{dim}(\Theta)$.
 A variety of strategies for regularised estimation exist and could be explored in this context \citep{lam2020high}. \end{enumerate}

 \paragraph{Acknowledgements}

-The author wishes to thank Alessandro Barp, Fran\c{c}ois-Xavier Briol, Andrew Duncan, Jeremias Knoblauch, Lester Mackey and Takuo Matsubara for comments on an earlier version of this manuscript, and financial support from EP/W019590/1 and EP/N510129/1.
+The author wishes to thank Alessandro Barp, Fran\c{c}ois-Xavier Briol, Andrew Duncan, Jeremias Knoblauch, Lester Mackey, Takuo Matsubara, and an anonymous reviewer for comments on an earlier version of this manuscript, and financial support from EP/W019590/1 and EP/N510129/1.